Green-Software-Foundation/if-docs/docs/major-concepts/aggregation.md

 ## Aggregation outputs

-The aggregation process adds new output data to your manifest file.
+The aggregation process adds new output data to your IMP file.
 The two types of aggregation add different outputs.
 The horizontal (time-series) aggregation adds a new field called `aggregated` to each node whose time series has been aggregated.
 In the `aggregated` block, you will find the aggregated value for each of the aggregation metrics defined in the aggregation config.

 The vertical aggregation adds a new array of output observations.
 These are simply named `outputs` and they always contain a timestamp and duration along with the aggregated metrics for each timestep.